Hartismere School

 ‘you must not copy from someone else or allow another candidate to copy from you’.

-Where computer-generated content has been used (such as an AI Chatbot), your reference must show the name of the AI bot used and should show the date the content was generated.
-For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2025.
-You must submit a copy of the computer-generated content with your work for reference and authentication purposes.
+Where computer-generated content has been used (such as an AI chatbot), your reference must show the name of the AI tool used and should show the date the content was generated.
+For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2026.
+You should also reference the sources used by the AI tool in generating the content.

 If you copy the words, ideas or outputs of others and do not show your sources in references and a bibliography, this will be considered as cheating.